hharte/rpi-simplex-clock-hat/README.md

 After programming the EEPROM and rebooting, the hat information should be available in `/proc/device-tree/hat/`

+# Mounting Brackets

+3D-printable mounting brackets for the [Raspberry Pi Zero 2 W](https://github.com/hharte/rpi-simplex-clock-hat/blob/main/mounting/rpi-zero-simplex-clock-mounting.stl) and [full-size Raspberry Pi](https://github.com/hharte/rpi-simplex-clock-hat/blob/main/mounting/rpi-simplex-clock-mounting.stl) are provided.
+The Raspberry Pi Zero 2 W can fit inside the clock movement housing.

 # Software Installation

+The software for this project consists of Raspberry Pi OS as well as a [Master Clock Daemon](https://github.com/hharte/master-clock.git) which is a Python script that activates the SYNC output at the correct times for hourly and 12-hour corrections.

 ## Raspberry Pi Zero 2 W